Epix-Incorporated/Adonis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature, a way to improve or enhance an existing feature, etc.
+about: Suggest an idea for a new feature, or a way to improve an existing feature within Adonis.
 title: ''
 labels: enhancement
 assignees: Expertcoderz

 ---

-**Is your feature request related to a (non-bug) problem?
-If so, please describe.**
+- Is your feature request related to a problem?
+If so, please describe concisely.
+(Eg. "I'm always frustrated when [...]", "It's currently too difficult to [...]")
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...] / it is currently too difficult to [...]

-**Describe the solution you'd like**
+- What is the solution or enhancement you'd like?
+Please describe.
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+- (Any additional context.)